-Applications, including a CV, copies of two relevant publications, and the names, e-mails and phone numbers of three referees should be sent to Dr. Susan Allen ( ).
-The application deadline is August 14, 2020 but will be extended if a suitable candidate has not been found.
+Applications including CV; names, e-mails and phone numbers of three referees; and a short statement (up to 500 words) of research interests and suitability for the position should be sent to Dr. Susan Allen (firstname.lastname@example.org) and Dr. Javier Porobic (Javier.Porobicgarate@csiro. au).
+The new application deadline is December 9, 2020 but will be extended if a suitable candidate has not been found.

 UBC hires on the basis of merit and is strongly committed to equity and diversity within its community.
 We especially welcome applications from visible minority group members, women, Aboriginal persons, persons with disabilities, persons of minority sexual orientations and gender identities, and others with the skills and knowledge to productively engage with diverse communities.
 All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.

 NSERC Industrial Post-doctoral Fellow at Seakem Oceanography Ltd.(1989-1990)